 The wastewater treatment plant will process 1.2 million gallons of water per day.
 “It’s rare to see this much money invested in a standalone, sophisticated wastewater treatment plant.
 I am excited to see its start up because it truly demonstrates Buffalo Trace Distillery’s commitment to protecting the Commonwealth’s water,” said Steve Tolliver, president of Aqua Utility Services, Buffalo Trace Distillery’s regional wastewater operator.
 The treatment plant will be comprised of a moving bed biofilm reactor, allowing wastewater to be treated efficiently and maintain water quality standards.
 Wastewater will be treated and disinfected so it’s clean enough to release into the Penitentiary Branch, which leads to the Kentucky River.

 “We appreciate our fan’s patience as we’ve been laying down the foundation to produce more American Whiskey than we ever have before,” said Sara Saunders, vice president, Buffalo Trace Distillery.
 “We are still catching up to consumer demand and though our bourbons can be hard to find at times, more is coming!
 When our new still starts early next year we will double our production….
 And then we wait for it to age because one thing we will not do is cut any quality corners by lowering proof or age.
 We are committed to maintaining the highest quality whiskey at fair prices.”

 In addition to increased production, the expansion has added 200 production-focused jobs at Buffalo Trace Distillery over the past four years.
 With the continued capacity increases, there will be up to 50 more jobs added in the coming few years.

-To see photos of the progress Buffalo Trace has made on its $1.2 billion expansion in the past year, click here.
+To see photos from Buffalo Trace Distillery expansion efforts over the past year click here.